puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 The latest version of Microsoft Edge includes the following policies.
 You can use these policies to configure how Microsoft Edge runs in your environment.

-For information about an additional set of policies used to  control how and when Microsoft Edge is updated, check out [Microsoft Edge - Update policies](microsoft-edge-update-policies.md).
+For information about an additional set of policies used to  control how and when Microsoft Edge is updated, check out [Microsoft Edge update policy reference](microsoft-edge-update-policies.md).

 ## Available group policies